 And this is why I don’t expect a mystical revelation to make me return to being a Christadelphian.
 How would I know that revelation came from the Christadelphian God?
 People in many religions talk about their personal experience with their god.
 Maybe the god could whisper a clear and detailed message in my ear, but even that would have a couple of problems:

-- I would assume there was a natural explanation, probably that it actually came from my Christadelphian trained mind without any need for a god to be involved.
+- I would assume there was a natural explanation, probably that the message actually came from my Christadelphian trained mind without any need for a god to be involved.

 - Many Christadelphians would look at me rather oddly if I gave that as the story of why I returned.
 They might even consider it heretical.